 - Download and install AOMEI Backupper on your computer.
 It fully supports all Windows PC operating systems including Windows 10, Windows 8.1/8, Windows 7, Vista and XP (all editions, 32/64bit).

 - Prepare an external hard drive which will be used to store disk backup image file.
-AOMEI Backupper supports backup to external hard drives, USB flash drives, CD/DVDs, NAS devices and Network shared folders.
+AOMEI Backupper supports backup to external hard drives, USB flash drives, NAS devices and Network shared folders.
 If you don’t have an external hard drive, you can prepare others.
 No matter which device you choose, make sure it can be recognized by your computer.

 Step 1: Launch AOMEI Backupper.
 Click on "Disk Backup" under "Backup" table.